-- appraise research in the discipline. - · demonstrate professional behavior when interacting with key stakeholders. - identify appropriate diagnostic tools and procedures for children and adult clients. - identify appropriate treatment techniques and procedures for children and adult clients.
+- · appraise research in the discipline. - · demonstrate professional behavior when interacting with key stakeholders. - identify appropriate diagnostic tools and procedures for children and adult clients. - identify appropriate treatment techniques and procedures for children and adult clients.

 The degree programs are planned so that students will meet licensure requirements in Ohio and other states.
 Students in the AuD program who chose to seek ASHA certification will have opportunities to fulfil academic and clinical requirements as required by ASHA.
 Students in the MA program will satisfy all academic and clinical requirements through ASHA in speech-language pathology (CCC-SLP) and meet licensure requirements in Ohio and other states.
 Students in the MA program also have the opportunity to satisfy teacher licensure requirements of the Ohio State Department of Education for SLP through selective course work and clinical experiences.
-The Master of Arts (M.A.) education program in speech-language pathology (residential) at Ohio University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296- 5700.
-The Doctor of Audiology (Au.D.) education program in audiology (residential) at Ohio University has been placed on probation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-A program on probation is not currently in full compliance with the accreditation standards.
-Programs on probation remain accredited but must demonstrate compliance with the standards within one year.
+The programs in Speech-Language Pathology and Audiology are accredited by the Council on Academic Accreditation.
+It is the student's responsibility to verify other state licensure requirements and to ensure these requirements are met during the MA or Au.D. program.